stefanlindblad/padawan101/README.md

 Run the Game in the Editor by pressing "Play".
 Press "H" to define the game client as host of the game.
-Press "R" to reset the game to zero points and to start again.
+Press "S" to reset the game to zero points and to start again.
 Press "A" to add more enemies if you want to have the game harder.
+Press "K" to kill all enemies.
+Press "I" to start the intro again if you wanna use it.

 ##How to start the game controller: